econnet/econ/do.rst

 The repos are a communication channel.
-Even if delegation reduces the actual need to access certain repos, communication to the delegation needs to be able to link to the information.
+Even if delegation reduces the actual need to access certain repos, communication to the delegation is based on the information.

 The content is linked across repos.

-*Non-members*
+*Non-contributors*

 - get access to the development repo(s) according |infoopenness| value
 - do not get access to information about the organization of the development